Dick Smith (retailer): Acquisition by Anchorage Capital

 On 31 January 2012, after nearly 30 years of ownership, Woolworths announced that after the results of a strategic review and a $300 million restructuring, it would close up to 100 Dick Smith stores and sell the business.
-The company was sold to Anchorage Capital Partners in September 2012, for an initial cash payment of A$20 million and ultimate total price of some $115 million.
+The company was sold to Anchorage Capital Partners in September 2012, for an initial cash payment of $20 million and ultimate total price of some $115 million.
 It has been argued that Anchorage only put up $10 million in cash, the remainder of the funds being sourced from the business itself through liquidation of inventory, plant and equipment, and taking provision for future onerous lease payments, a process described as "the greatest private equity heist of all time".
 In November 2012, Nick Abboud was appointed CEO.

 In December 2013, Dick Smith was floated by Anchorage on the Australian Securities Exchange (ASX), becoming a public company.
-At the time of the listing, the market capitalisation of the company was valued at A$520 million, less than two years after Anchorage had purchased the company for A$20 million.
+At the time of the listing, the market capitalisation of the company was valued at $520 million, less than two years after Anchorage had purchased the company for $20 million.
 Anchorage initially retained 20% of the shares in the new company but had fully divested their holdings by September 2014.

 Alliance with David Jones

 From 1 October 2013, Dick Smith took over the operation of the home entertainment department in 30 David Jones retail stores in Australia and online.
 The venture traded under the banner "David Jones Electronics Powered by Dick Smith" and promoted televisions, computers, tablets, home office, audio-visual and other digital products, with employees and inventory transferred over to Dick Smith.

-By the second half of 2014, sales were running at A$1.4 billion per annum.
+By the second half of 2014, sales were running at $1.4 billion per annum.

+Fraud

+Prior to bankruptcy, management used fraudulent accounting methods to acquire $125 million in loans falsely alleging it was needed to purchase stock for boxing day sales.
+CFO Michael Potts was found guilty and ordered to repay $43 million to the National Australia Bank in June 2021.
+Around the time of closing, it was widely considered one of the largest private-equity heists of all time, with Anchorage Capital ultimately turning $10m in to $520m in less than two years.
+(They added $10M from the Dick Smith business itself in order to pay the $20M purchase price).
+Multiple court cases and class actions resulted.
+The Australian Securities & Investments Commission was accused of failing to act, and chose not to publish their post mortem investigations.